dfo-osdt/osp-docs/docs/guide/user-interface-overview.md

 ##### Status
 The Status column will show the current state of the invitation.

 ##### User
+The User column will show the name of the user you have invited.

 ##### Email
+The Email column will show the email address the invitation was sent to.

 ##### Invited At
+The Invited At column will show the date and time the invitation was sent.
+The date and time will be based upon your computers clock.

 ##### Registered At
+The Registered At column will show the date and time the person you invited registered their Open Science Portal account.
+The date and time will be based upon your computer's clock.

 ## 3.4 - Common Buttons
 ### 3.4.1 - Action Buttons
+These buttons will perform an action upon clicking them.
+A brief description of their action will be displayed within the button.

 #### Black and White

 <img src="/images/button_action_clear.png" width="150" height="100">

 #### Green

 <img src="/images/button_green_help.png" width="150" height="100">

 #### Red

 <img src="/images/button_delete_help.png" width="150" height="100">

 ### 3.4.2 - Create Buttons
+Create Buttons will prompt you to create a new form or entry.
+Create buttons can come in two different styles: Action or Circular.

 #### Action

 <img src="/images/button_action_create_help.png" width="150" height="100">

 #### Circular

 <img src="/images/button_circle_create_help.png" width="100" height="100">

 ### 3.4.3 - Generate Button
+The Generate Button will prompt you to send the text within the associated textbox to ChatGTP.

 <img src="/images/button_gpt_help.png" width="150" height="100">

 ### 3.4.4 - Contact Us Button
+The Contact Us Button will attempt to open your preferred email client and autopopulate the "To" section with `DFO.OpenScience-ScienceOuverte.MPO@dfo-mpo.gc.ca`.

 <img src="/images/button_contact_help.png" width="150" height="100">

 ### 3.4.5 - Edit Button
+The Edit Button will prompt you to edit the associated form.

 <img src="/images/button_edit_help.png" width="150" height="100">

 ### 3.4.6 - Home Button
+The Home Button will return you to `osp-pso.ca/#/`.

 <img src="/images/button_home_help.png" width="150" height="150">

 ### 3.4.7 - Language Buttons
+The Language Buttons will display the current language the Open Science Portal is set to.
+Clicking on the Language Button will automatically toggle the application language to French or English.

 <img src="/images/button_language_help.png" width="150" height="100">

 ### 3.4.8 - Login Button
+The Login Button will attempt to authenticate your login credentials for access to the Open Science Portal.

 <img src="/images/button_login_help.png" width="150" height="100">

 ### 3.4.9 - Menu Buttons
+The Menu Buttons will provide you with additional options when clicked.

 #### Drop Down
+The Drop Down Menu will expand downwards to show additional options when clicked.

 <img src="/images/button_dropdown_help.png" width="100" height="100">

 #### User Menu
+The User Menu Button will expand downwards to show additional navigation buttons exclusively for changing user options.

 <img src="/images/button_user_menu_help.png" width="100" height="100">

 ### 3.4.10 - Navigate Button
+The Navigation Button will bring you to the webpage the button is associated with.

 <img src="/images/button_navigate_help.png" width="100" height="100">

 ### 3.4.11 - ORCID Button
+The ORCID Button will bring you to a ORCID login form.
+This form will allow you to verify and associate your ORCID account with your Open Science Portal account.

 <img src="/images/button_orcid_help.png" width="250" height="100">

 ### 3.4.12 - Save Button
+The Save Button will send the changes you made to the Open Science Portal server.
+The symbol on the save button is a floppy disk.

 <img src="/images/button_floppy_help.png" width="100" height="100">

 ### 3.4.13 - Text Reveal Button
+The Text Reveal Button will breifly unhide your password text so that you may verify spelling.

 <img src="/images/button_reveal_help.png" width="100" height="100">